sohanaV23/INTERACTIVE-QUIZ-APPLICATION/README.md

 **Technologies Used :**

-- HTML is used to create the structure of the webpage, including containers, buttons, and question elements.
+-HTML is used to create the structure of the webpage, including containers, buttons, and question elements.

 -CSS handles the visual styling, ensures the layout is clean, centered, and responsive.